mahnaz007/ImagePreprocessing/docs/usage.md

 - SVG figures that display multiple visualizations, including brain masks and quality control.

 ## Running the Pipeline
+This pipeline, includes five integrated processes.
+You can view the full main.nf script [here in the repository](https://github.com/mahnaz007/ImagePreprocessing/blob/main/main.nf).
+The individual processes for each step in the pipeline are modularized in the repository under the [modules/local](https://github.com/mahnaz007/ImagePreprocessing/tree/main/modules/local) directory.
 #### General Instructions

 ##### Step 1: Set Up Proxy Identification